-- 3.3 In addition to compliance with laws or regulations relating to the promotion of alcohol (including the relevant Advertising Standards Authority Code), broadcasters should observe restrictions on the promotion of alcohol appropriate to the programme genre being broadcast. - 3.4 Any alcohol promotion in a broadcast should be socially responsible including that it: - must not encourage consumption by people who are under the legal age to purchase alcohol - must not occur in programmes specifically directed at children - must not dominate a broadcast - must avoid advocacy of excessive alcohol consumption and portraying it as positive or desirable - must not combine alcohol and another activity in a way that endangers health and safety - in the case of sponsorship, must be confined to the brand, name or logo, and exclude sales messages - in the case of alcohol-sponsored programmes, must primarily promote the programme, with the sponsorship subordinate - is not required to be excluded from coverage of an event or situation being broadcast where such promotion is a normal feature of that event or situation - so long as the above guidance is adequately considered.
+- 3.3 In addition to compliance with laws or regulations relating to the promotion of alcohol (including the relevant Advertising Standards Authority Code), broadcasters should observe restrictions on the promotion of alcohol appropriate to the programme genre being broadcast. - 3.4 Alcohol promotion may be in one or more of the following forms: - promotion of an alcohol product, brand or outlet ('promotion') - alcohol sponsorship of a programme ('sponsorship') - · advocacy of alcohol consumption ('advocacy'). - 3.5 Any alcohol promotion in a broadcast should be socially responsible including that it: - must not encourage consumption by people who are under the legal age to purchase alcohol - must not occur in programmes specifically directed at children - must not dominate a broadcast

+- must avoid advocacy of excessive alcohol consumption and portraying it as positive or desirable - in the case of sponsorship, must be confined to the brand, name or logo, and exclude sales messages - in the case of alcohol-sponsored programmes, must primarily promote the programme, with the sponsorship subordinate - is not required to be excluded from coverage of an event or situation being broadcast where such promotion is a normal feature of that event or situation - so long as the above guidance is adequately considered.